oracle-livelabs/apex/workflows/5-add-activities-connections.md

 6. Drag a **Workflow End** Activity from the **Activity Palette** and drop it on the Diagram area to the left of the **Request for Feedback** activity.

-7. In the Property Editor, under itentification, set Name to **End Without Feedback**.
+7. In the Property Editor, under identification, set Name to **End Without Feedback**.

     ![create and config workflow end](./images/create-config-worflow-end.png " ")